-Hot-stage microscopy (HSM), is the combination of microscopy and thermal analysis to enable the study of materials as a function of temperature and time.
-Besides obtaining information about particle size and particle morphology, the visual examination gives valuable information about the compound with regard to melting point and other transformations during heating.
-Hot Stage Microscopy gives an unique opportunity to visually follow thermal changes.
+Hot-stage Microscopy (HSM) is the combination of Microscopy and thermal analysis to enable the study of materials as a function of temperature and time.
+Besides obtaining information about particle size and particle morphology, the visual examination gives valuable information about the compound melting point and other transformations during heating.
+Hot Stage Microscopy gives a unique opportunity to follow thermal changes visually.

 Hot Stage Microscopy can be used for:

-Hot stage microscopy is used in our polymorph screening: A initial heating of the compound is a very useful starting point, as it will instantly reveal new crystalline forms developing during heating and cooling of the compound.
+Hot stage microscopy is used in our polymorph screening: An initial heating of the compound is a valuable starting point.
+It will instantly reveal new crystalline forms are developing during the heating and cooling of the compound.

 Instrument and measuring principle

-The instrument setup comprises of a heating stage (hot stage) with a sample holder coupled with a suitable polarized-light microscope and a system that allows measurements of video/pictures and temperature.
+The instrument set-up comprises a heating stage (hot stage) with a sample holder coupled with a suitable polarised-light microscope and a system that allows measurements of video/pictures and temperature.